Frequently Asked Questions About Membership Dues and/or Status For APA Members, Former Members, and Prospective Members

-A: Members-in-Training (MITs) are automatically advanced to General Member (GM) status upon completion of psychiatry residency training.
+A: Resident-Fellow Members are automatically advanced to General Member (GM) status upon completion of psychiatry residency training.
 APA requires that members verify they meet the General Membership requirements by completing the GM Verification Form.
-If an MIT is continuing training in a fellowship program, the information must be reported to APA on the GM Verification Form or by email (firstname.lastname@example.org) so the member’s status can be changed back to MIT.
+If a Resident-Fellow Member is continuing training in a fellowship program, the information must be reported to APA on the GM Verification Form or by email (firstname.lastname@example.org) so the member’s status can be changed back to Resident-Fellow Member.

 Q: How can I become an APA Fellow?

 A: To be eligible for Fellowship, you must meet criteria to become an APA General Member and have board certification.
 The deadline for submission is September 1.
 Once your application has been submitted, your district branch has 30 days in which to provide comments before it's reviewed by the Membership Committee and voted upon by the Board of Trustees.